 Fat bikes are an awesome way to keep your bike mojo flowing during the winter months.
 In addition to a few layers of extra clothes, our local fat bike riders should arm themselves with information before setting out.
 Guidelines and best practices for access, safety and sharing the trail can be found here.

 Know where to ride this winter!
 Some of the best places, like Winona State Forest in northern NY, offer miles of groomed trails open to fat bikes.
-Shindagin Hollow state forest is definitely open to winter riding, and we’ll be trying to pack down some trail loops this year.
+Locally, volunteers at Shindagin Hollow and Morgan Hill state forests have been doing a great job grooming winter trail loops.
+Our neighbors to the north are doing a great job grooming trails at Green Lakes State Park and Split Rock.
 Finger Lakes National Forest has quite a few miles of trails and frozen dirt roads open to bikes all winter.
-And many local rail-trails and dirt roads can add some variety to your winter biking.
-Visit our Trails page for more information.
+And many local trail-trails and dirt roads can add some variety to your winter biking.